Gogistics/prj-envoy-v1/README.md

 ## Demo
 In this demo, we are going to spin up a full container topology illustrated in [demo diagram](https://drive.google.com/file/d/1vxLz5n-xSXl-OgHwXULtl5MUyzSk7Sdg/view?usp=sharing).
-All Docker images are stored at [DockerHub](https://hub.docker.com/repository/docker/alantai/prj-envoy-v1)
+All Docker images are stored at [DockerHub](https://hub.docker.com/repository/docker/alantai/prj-envoy-v1).

-Basically, the topology comprises the components as follows:
+Basically, the container topology comprises the components as follows:
 * Envoy proxies
 * API applications written in Golang
 * Nginx CDNs